omniaintranet/OmniaDocsG2/general-assets/creating-app-templates/index.rst

 More information about page collections, and how to create a page collection, can be found here: :doc:`Page collections </pages/page-collections/index>`

-When you have added one or more page collections, you can use the the icons to sort the order in which they are shown (left-most icon) or delete the page collection.
+When you have added one or more page collections, you can use the icons to sort the order in which they are shown (left-most icon) or delete the page collection.

 .. image:: publishing-edit-setup-page-collections-v7.png